 As with other classifications of criminal statutes, crimes against public justice are loosely categorized according to who suffers.
 These crimes might be grouped in with victimless crimes but stand apart in as much as these crimes, at least in theory, involve impairment of the legal system.

-Unlike crimes against persons and crimes against property, Oklahoma’s statutes do recognize crimes against public justice, at least as an ambiguously defined category.
+Unlike crimes against persons and crimes against property, Oklahoma’s statutes recognize crimes against public justice — at least as an ambiguously defined category.
 Chapter 19 of Oklahoma’s criminal code (Title 21) classifies “Other Crimes Against Public Justice.”

-The “other” category includes such wide ranging offenses as baby-swapping (Substituting Once Child for Another), barratry (bringing groundless lawsuits), fortifying access points to a place where a felony is being committed and selling land under pretended title.
+The “other” category includes offenses such as baby swapping (substituting one child for another); barratry (bringing forth groundless lawsuits); fortifying access points to a place where a felony is being committed; and selling land under a false title.

 These can also be crimes prosecutors or police over-zealously charge.
 A suspect who goes limp and must be dragged to a police car might be wrongly charged with resisting.
 An otherwise complaint person who repeatedly states objections to an arrest might be wrongly cited for interfering with an officer.